-How to Get Rid of Snakes Using Natural Home Remedies
+How to Get Rid of Snakes Fast Using Home Remedies

 Having snakes slither into your yard can be quite a frightening experience if you don’t know whether the snake is poisonous or not.
 Here are our top suggestions for handling snakes in the yard using natural home remedies.

 1. Get Rid of the Snake’s Food Source

 The snakes will disappear on their own if there is nothing in the yard for them to feed on.
 Copperheads, for example, are one of the most commonly-sighted snakes in the US.
 They like to eat smaller prey like birds, small rodents, and insects.
 If there are a lot of these in your yard then you need to find a way to get rid of the food source first.

 For example, you may have a few wild mice roaming around the property.
 Getting rid of these rodents will get the snakes to travel elsewhere for their meals.

 2. Get Rid of the Snake’s Shelter

 Snakes are also likely to hang about in your yard if there’s a lot of place for them to shelter and hide.
 Rockeries and log piles, for example, may act as perfect shelter for snakes.
 You will need to identify these spots in the yard and get rid of them so that the outdoor space is less snake-friendly.

 We only recommend this method if you know what you are doing.
 Snake tongs are elongated devices that will allow you to catch the snakes from a safe distance.
 You can then call wildlife service to take the snake away, or if the state laws allow you to do so, release the snakes in a suitable and legal location.